krishna-9099/dart_ytmusic_api/README.md

 - **`getPlaylistVideos` is not working as expected.** The method currently returns an "Invalid request" error.
 This issue is under investigation.
 - **RD playlist IDs are not supported by `getPlaylist()` and `getPlaylistVideos()`.** Playlist IDs starting with "RD" (Radio/Recommended playlists) return 400 errors when used with these methods.
 However, RD playlist IDs are used internally by the `getUpNexts()` method with the format `RDAMVM${videoId}` for retrieving up next songs.

+  **Note:** This is a known limitation across YouTube Music API implementations.
+A similar issue was reported in the original TypeScript library ([ts-npm-ytmusic-api#57](https://github.com/zS1L3NT/ts-npm-ytmusic-api/issues/57)), and a fix was implemented in a fork that treats RD playlists the same as regular playlists by adding a "VL" prefix for the browse request.
+This suggests the issue could be resolved with similar modifications to support RD playlist fetching.

 ## Contributing

 Contributions are welcome!
 Please feel free to open issues, submit pull requests, or reach out if you have any questions.